rmsk2/6502profiler/README.md

 # The `newcase` command

-This command can be used to create a JSON test case file, a lua script and a test driver file in the test directory.
+This command can be used to create a JSON test case file, a Lua script and a test driver file in the test directory.
 It uses the following command line options.

 ```